Product Documentation

 15. Put the entire /usr/local/backups folder onto an external storage device (USB) to hold it.

-16. Use kickstart to install Rocky 9.2 on the machine.
+16. Plug USB with kickstart ISO onto the appliance and boot using this USB to install Rocky 9.3 on the machine.